 1. God would wash away the sins of His people through the Sacrifice of Jesus Christ

 2. God would give His people a new heart and a new Spirit so that they could love as He loves and be obedient to Him.

 “I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.”
 Ezekiel 36: 25-27

 Here the Prophet Ezekiel is speaking of the promises of the New Covenant.
-There would be a Baptism with the Holy Spirit that would change the HEART, filling it with the HOLY SPIRIT OF GOD, transforming the LIFE of God’s people.
-With a new heart full of the Holy Spirit, God’s people would be capable of living a new life of obedience to God.
+There would be a Baptism in the Name of Jesus Christ with the Holy Spirit that would cleanse people of sin and change the HEART, filling it with the HOLY SPIRIT OF GOD, transforming the LIFE of God’s people.
+With souls cleansed of sin and a new heart full of the Holy Spirit, God’s people would be capable of living a new life of obedience to God.

 “The days are coming,” declares the LORD, “when I will make a new covenant with the people of Israel and with the people of Judah.
 It will not be like the covenant I made with their ancestors when I took them by the hand to lead them out of Egypt, because they broke my covenant, though I was a husband to them,” declares the LORD.
 “This is the covenant I will make with the people of Israel after that time,” declares the LORD.
 “I will put my law in their minds and write it on their hearts.
 I will be their God, and they will be my people.”
 Jeremiah 31: 31-33